 - You have to be willing to try things which are outside of your normal abilities.

-- You have to have specific goals or targets (notice how this comes up a lot in business thinking).
+- You must have to have specific goals or targets (notice how this comes up a lot in business thinking).

 - Focus on improving specific aspects of your performance.